egeniq/app-remote-config-care/README.md

     care --help

-There are four subcommands to use: init, verify, resolve and prepare.
+There are five subcommands to use: init, create-key-pair, verify, resolve and prepare.

 ### Init